 Notice the right hand tucked away from the camera.
 There's a reason for that.

-use he's got COLD HARD CASH.
+BAM!!!!
+That's because he's got COLD HARD CASH.

 That's right, nothing poor people like to see more than a hand holding equally parted cash.
 And just in case you can't see the cash in his hands, it's written in bold yellow print and takes up half of your television screen.